skeema/skeema/doc/options.md

 If the [exact-match](#exact-match) option is used, these purely-cosmetic differences will be included in the generated `ALTER TABLE` statements instead of being suppressed.
 In other words, Skeema will attempt to make the exact table definition in MySQL exactly match the corresponding table definition specified in the *.sql file.

 Be aware that MySQL itself sometimes also suppresses attempts to make cosmetic changes to a table's definition!
 For example, MySQL may ignore attempts to cosmetically re-order indexes unless the table is forcibly rebuilt.
-You can combine the [exact-match](#exact-match) option with [alter-algorithm=COPY](#alter-algorithm) to circumvent this behavior on the MySQL side, but it may be slow for large tables.
+You can combine the [exact-match](#exact-match) option with [alter-algorithm=copy](#alter-algorithm) to circumvent this behavior on the MySQL side, but it may be slow for large tables.

 Please note that in the one case in InnoDB when index ordering has a functional impact (tables with no primary key, but multiple unique indexes over all non-nullable columns), Skeema will automatically respect index ordering, regardless of whether [exact-match](#exact-match) is enabled.